Music to Jane Collymore's Ears

 “It was really fun to be with Jill last month (at the USA National Team Center),” the elder Collymore sister said.
 “We have never played together on the same team other than a pickup match, so it was a mini-dream come true.
 It has been fun to watch Jill’s progression in the game.”

 Like Jane, Jill has a penchant for creating with the right hemisphere of the brain.
 She was a double major at the University of Washington in honors psychology and honors digital arts.
-Jill is a concert pianist having played with the Colorado Symphony Orchestra four times.
-Further, she is a creator, leader and teacher of a cartooning course at alma mater, The Bush School in Seattle.
+Jill is a concert pianist having played with a symphony orchestra four times.
+Further, she is a creator, leader and teacher of a cartooning course.

 With her own anticipation of being 100 percent healthy and back on the court by mid-summer, Jane Collymore dreams of the moment both her and her sister wearing the USA jersey playing against the top international teams in the world using the analytical left hemisphere of the brain needed to score points on the court.